maxbil11/Simple-Roblox-Obby/GuideREADME.md

 # Simple-Roblox-Obby
-The process how to create obby parts for an obby and teach some basic stuff in Roblox Studio
+The process how to create obby parts for an obby and learn some basic stuff in Roblox Studio